LabShengLi/nanome/docs/Eval.md

 **This is an explanation of how to use script to perform read-level and site-level performance evaluation.**

-User needs to provide ONT tools's methylation-calling raw outputs and BS-seq data before evaluations.
-The genome-annotation files may needed if performances at specific genomic regions are interested.
+User needs to provide ONT tools' methylation-calling raw outputs and BS-seq data before evaluations.
+The genome-annotation files may be needed if performances at specific genomic regions are interested.

 **Please note that we strongly suggest providing the whole genome-wide CpGs for performance comparison across tools, we do not suggest selecting a portion of CpGs for comparison**.